| |

 But how does that perspective shift as someone from the American Pacific?

-When you live on an American island in the Pacific, you probably notice first-hand how rising sea levels, due to global warming, directly impact coastal roads and buildings.
+When you live on an American-Pacific island, you probably notice firsthand how rising sea levels due to global warming directly impact coastal roads and buildings.

 You learn about the specific struggles of indigenous culture integrating with colonial culture.